Judge Memorial Catholic High School Sports Medicine

 The Judge Memorial Catholic High School Sports Medicine Program continues to add programs that help to keep our student-athletes safe with key prevention programs.
 Parents, and families are always free to stop by or give us a call with anything we can do to help your student-athlete lead a healthy, productive scholastic career.
 We love talking about our program, and sharing with you the most current information on sports-related injuries, training and program.
 Your support of Sports Med in time, talent and treasure is deeply appreciated.
 Go Bulldogs!

 Impact testing: UUOC and Judge began our concussion testing years in advance of current legislation and UHSAA regulations.
 Concussions are a big part of the news these days, ranging from the NFL to youth sports.
 The State has established standards for medical care of concussions, along with parent-student education programs.
 Judge has completed all of the training for the sports medicine team and is ready to provide the important education to the coaches and Judge student-athletes.
 Concussion testing will continue for all our student-athletes, with a focus on all contact sports.
 This impact testing and concussion recovery program is provided at no cost to Judge Athletic Teams due to our partnership with the UUOC.
-Here are the general guidelines for return to play following a concussion: Once the athlete has been symptom free for 24 hours we can begin the steps to return the athlete to full activity.
-If at any time the symptoms return, return to activity is stopped until the athlete is symptom free for another 24 hours.
-Generally, we will complete one step per day.
+The UHSAA Concussion Return to Play protocol can be found below.
+This is a state mandated protocol that each athlete who suffers a concussion must complete prior to returning to sport.

 Insurance Reminder: All athletes must carry a current insurance policy to participate in sports.
 For more details, please see Scott Platz, Director of Athletics.